rraj13/Music-Movie-Node-Bot-LIRI/README.md

 # liri-node-app-bot

 ## Introduction
 Hello!
 Liri-node-app is a command line node application that grabs user input and returns API data relevant to the input.
 My goal with this project was to better understand how to use the node command line, parse user input and perform axios API calls to receive and display data.
-Please see small screenshot below!
+Please see a small screenshot below!

 ![alt text](LIRIBotScreenshot.png "LIRI Bot Screenshot")